Early Literacy

 Children & Parenting

-Lexington County Public Library holds a long-standing commitment to serving children and families by offering exceptional collections, programs and services.
+Lexington County Library holds a long-standing commitment to serving children and families by offering exceptional collections, programs and services.
 Our primary goal is to foster a deep appreciation for reading and exploration.
 Additionally, we recognize the importance of supporting families, caregivers and educators.
 When you visit any of our 10 branches, you’ll discover dedicated spaces specifically designed for children to engage in reading and discovery.

 Our specially crafted areas cater to literacy and learning, ensuring that our programs deliver enriching experiences that encourage a love for books and community.
 For children, we offer a range of: